gerekper/ganjaking/wp-content/plugins/wordfence/readme.txt

 9. Logging in is easy with Wordfence 2FA.

 == Changelog ==

+= 7.9.2 - March 27, 2023 =
+* Improvement: The vulnerability severity score (CVSS) is now shown with any vulnerability findings from the scanner
+* Improvement: Changed several links during initial setup to open in a new window/tab so it doesn't interrupt installation
+* Change: Removed the non-https callback test to the Wordfence servers
+* Fix: Fixed an error on PHP 8 that could occur when checking for plugin updates and another plugin has a broken hook
+* Fix: Added a check for disabled functions when generating support diagnostics to avoid an error on PHP 8
+* Fix: Prevent double-clicking when activating 2FA to avoid an "already set up" error

 = 7.9.1 - March 1, 2023 =
 * Improvement: Further improved performance when viewing 2FA settings and hid user counts by default on sites with many users